 I believe that "love one another" is superior to all of those - in fact, you cannot practice "love

-one another as long as the other "stuff" is in the way.
+one another" as long as the other "stuff" is in the

-of your faith, you may not be looking at the complete picture.
-Your position in life is largely the
+because of your faith, you may not be looking at the complete picture.
+Your position in life is

-result of having been born in a free and prosperous nation, having parents who taught you
+largely the result of having been born in a free and prosperous nation, having parents who

-well and emphasized the value of education, having made good choices regarding work and
+taught you well and emphasized the value of education, having made good choices regarding

-your social circle, and, finally - being in the right place at the right time.
-Certainly your faith
+work and your social circle, and, finally - being in the right place at the right time.
+Certainly

-has helped you continue on your way when times were a little tough, but it is not the central
+your faith has helped you continue on your way when times were a little tough, but it is not the